🔒

 Market Thesis

-FuturePlay delivers 20 volleyball courts and 8 basketball courts under one roof, with a 3,000-seat championship arena designed for televised finals.
+FuturePlay will deliver 18 collegiate volleyball courts (convertible to 7 collegiate basketball courts) under one roof, with a 3,000-seat championship arena designed for televised finals.
 The facility meets sanctioning requirements for Nike EYBL, USA Volleyball (USAV), and NCAA-certified recruiting events.

 Strategy